flyingwolf1701/Architectum/arch_project_docs/product_requirements_document.md

 - **4.2 Change Detection**
   - The system must track file hashes to detect changes
-  - The system must identify which parts of the graph are affected by file changes
+  - The system must identify which parts of the representations are affected by file changes
   - The system must support Git integration for change detection
   - The system must handle renamed or moved files appropriately

 - **4.3 Incremental Updates**
-  - The system must regenerate only affected portions of the graph when files change
+  - The system must regenerate only affected portions of the representations when files change
   - The system must maintain relationship integrity during partial updates
   - The system must handle cascading effects of changes
-  - The system must validate the consistency of the updated graph
+  - The system must validate the consistency of the updated representations
+  - The system must provide an `arch sync` command for managing updates

 #### 5. Output & Format Optimization

 - **5.1 Internal Representation**
-  - The system must use JSON for internal graph processing
+  - The system must use JSON for internal processing
   - The internal representation must be optimized for processing efficiency
   - The representation must preserve all node and relationship metadata
   - The representation must support serialization and deserialization